Employees with colds and flus not only make coworkers sick, they also hurt office productivity. So, why do we do it?

 No one is truly immune from flu or other viruses, but getting a flu shot can shorten the course of flu as well, says Norman.

 In fact, the doctor says that he’s been immunized for 43 years running and has never had the flu.
-And according to the CDC, it's not too late to get a flu shot this year.
+And according to the CDC,

 In addition to preventive measures like getting a flu shot, the NSF says to take defensive steps such as eating healthily and taking vitamins.